Health and safety inspectors protect people by making sure that risks in the workplace are properly controlled

 As your career develops, it may be necessary to change location to take on increased responsibility, take a different post within the HSE or take a secondment to another part of the Civil Service.

-You will usually consolidate experience with a range of industry groups, staying three to five years with each group.
+You'll usually consolidate experience with a range of industry groups, staying three to five years with each group.

 The next step is principal inspector, which depends on competing for vacancies further up the hierarchy; post numbers are limited.
 There is considerable variation in the age and length of service of those who are successful.